-regular periods of physical exercise, especially outdoors; helps to boost mood and improves physical functioning. change the Α in environment help stimulate can engagement in activities such as an over 50's walking club, adapted gardening projects; generating motivation pre-determined goals to support and experience an adapted park run.
+exercise, especially outdoors; helps to boost mood and improves physical functioning.
+A change in the environment can help stimulate engagement in activities such as an over 50's walking club, adapted gardening projects; generating motivation and pre-determined goals to support and experience an adapted park run.